-- (i) Export profit reserves: Export Profit Reserve was created to protect, from any losses due to volatility in business. - (j) Items of Other Comprehensive Income

-- i) Fair value of cash flow hedges through Other Comprehensive Income: The effective portion of the fair value change of the cash flow hedges measured at fair value through other comprehensive income is recognised in Cash flow hedges through Other Comprehensive Income.
+(i) Export profit reserves: Export Profit Reserve was created to protect, from any losses due to i) Fair value of cash flow hedges through Other Comprehensive Income: The effective portion of the fair value change of the cash flow hedges measured at fair value through other comprehensive income is recognised in Cash flow hedges through Other Comprehensive Income.
 Upon derecognition, if the hedged cash flow relates to a non-financial asset, the amount accumulated in equity is subsequently included within the carrying value of that asset.
-For other cash flow hedges, amounts accumulated in other comprehensive income are taken to the consolidated statement of profit and loss at the same time as the related cash flow. - i) Debt Instruments through Other Comprehensive Income: The fair value change of the debt instruments measured at fair value through other comprehensive income is recognised in Debt instruments through Other Comprehensive Income.
-Upon derecognition, the cumulative fair value changes on the said instruments are reclassified to the consolidated statement of profit and loss.
+For other cash flow hedges, amounts accumulated in other comprehensive income are taken to the consolidated statement of profit and loss at the same time as the to the Consolidated financial statements for the year ended 31st March, 2022

+Debt Instruments through Other Comprehensive Income: The fair value change of the debt instruments measured at fair value through other comprehensive income is recognised in Debt instruments through Other Comprehensive Income.
+Upon derecognition, the cumulative fair value changes on the said